cagov/drought.ca.gov/src/components/reservoir-levels/readme.md

 # Reservoir levels markup example

 Here's an example of the mark-up for the `cagov-reservoir-levels` component.
-The focus here is on foundational progressive enhancement, accessibility, and complete translatability.
+The focus here is on foundational progressive enhancement and complete translatability.

 ```html
 <cagov-reservoir-levels data-locale="en-US" data-current-taf="10531" data-historical-taf="16012" data-capacity-taf="22623">